jtleek/reviews/README.md

 Minor issues should also be a bulleted list.
 There are a much broader range of minor issues that you may encounter.
-Some examples include simulations that miss some cases, figures that are missing axis labels, or the paper has extraneous results that aren't relevant to the claism being made.
+Some examples include simulations that miss some cases, figures that are missing axis labels, or the paper has extraneous results that aren't relevant to the claims being made.

 Typos are not minor issues or major issues.
 It is not your responsibility to find them.
 If you do, you should provide them as a bulleted list to the author in the format: "On page x, line z, change ... to